a-i-joe/auckland-ai-meetup-x-triage/README.md

 **1.**

-- Percentage of normal x-rays identified when false-negative tolerance is set to `0`.
+- Percentage of normal x-rays identified when false-negative tolerance approaches `0`.
 That's a mouthful, so let's call it the **'safe set**'.
   *What proportion of the healthy people can we filter from triage, without accidentally clearing people who need to be seen?*
 - Area Under the Curve
   *How good, overall, is the model for varied false negative/positive tolerance settings?*